idris-lang/Idris2/docs/README.md

 ## Dependencies

-To build the manual the following dependencies must be met.
-We assume that you have standard build automation tools already install i.e. `make`.
+To build the manual, the following dependencies must be met.
+We assume that you have standard build automation tools already installed i.e. `make`.

 ### Sphinx-Doc